DanPearce/CI_PP1_KathyCakes/README.md

 </details>

 5. As a user, I want to find a way to leave feedback to KathyCakes
-- The Contact Us Page is dedicated for users to contact the bakery, this can be used for customer feedback.
+- The Contact Us Page is dedicated for users to contact the bakery; this can be used for customer feedback.
 <details><summary>User Story 5</summary>
 <img src="docs/user-story-testing/user-testing-4-5-12.png">
 Result